FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Supplementary Material

 \subsection{Implementation Details - Supplement}

-Our Dual Branch VideoMamba architecture was implemented in PyTorch using the AdamW optimizer \cite{adamw} with a cosine learning rate schedule starting with a learning rate of 1e-4 and Cross-Entropy Loss, taking insights from training recipes of the original VideoMamba architecture.
+Our FuseMamba-VD architecture was implemented in PyTorch using the AdamW optimizer with a cosine learning rate schedule starting with a learning rate of 1.5e-5 and Cross-Entropy Loss, taking insights from training recipes of the original VideoMamba architecture.
+Each branch was initialized with pre-trained weights of Vanilla VideoMamba trained with Kinetics-400.
 All models were trained for 55 epochs with 5 warm-up epochs where the best validation model was saved.
+The final training hyperparameters can be found in Tab.~\ref{tab:hyper_parameters}.